PBGToken/validators/README.md

 - install the Helios IDE plugin through the VSCode Extensions tab
    - search for "Helios"
    - the description of the plugin should read "Helios language support for VS Code"
-- run `npm run install` inside the repo so the IDE plugin can pick up the correct version of the compiler
+- run `npm install` inside the repo so the IDE plugin can pick up the correct version of the compiler

 ## Unit tests

-The unit tests are placed in the `./test` directory, and can be executed with the command `npm test`.
+The unit tests are placed in the `./test` directory, and can be run with `npm test`.

 ### Context